sunflynf/web-notes/docs/summarize/frontend/library/React.md

 - Customize the handle exposed as a `ref`
 - Combine with `forwardRef`
 - `useImperativeHandle(ref, createHandle, dependencies?)`
-- NOTE: **If you can express something as a prop, you should not use a ref.**
+- **If you can express something as a prop, you should not use a ref.**

 ```jsx
 import React, { forwardRef, useRef, useImperativeHandle } from 'react';